 Martha Wolff in Martha Wolff et al., Northern European and Spanish Paintings before 1600 in the Art Institute of Chicago, Chicago, 2008, pp. 271-76, ill.

 T. Schiff; sold, his estate sale, Hôtel Drouot, Paris, Mar.
 21–22, 1905, nos.
-15 and 18, as sixteenth-century Augsburg School, to Kleinberger along with two other panels from the same narrative cycle [annotated sale catalogue in the library of the Cleveland Museum of Art].
+15 and 18, as sixteenth-century Augsburg School, to Kleinberger along with two other panels from the same narrative cycle now in the Kunstmuseum Basel [annotated sale catalogue in the library of the Cleveland Museum of Art].
 George F. Harding, Jr. (d.
 1939), Chicago, by 1929 [the paintings were lent to the Art Institute by Harding in 1929; Registrar’s records]; bequeathed to the George F. Harding Museum, Chicago; ownership transferred to the AIC, 1982; accessioned, 1990.